Kar0lu/SYCYF2024/README.md

 * i - Predicted position of error.
 Calculated on the basis of rc, rp and two coefficients characteristic for g(x).
 Learn more on [page 268](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf) and [page 12](https://ntrs.nasa.gov/api/citations/19750017564/downloads/19750017564.pdf)
 * cm - Corrected message (overall output).

+## Test function
+Using subprocess library it runs main function user-specified number of times, taking random error location, error pattern and message from generator function.
+Then it saves the results returned by main.py in json format to output.txt file, where user can analyse them.

 ## Other functions
 * Encoder - Takes message (int m).
 Returns encoded message (int em).
 * Cregister - Simulates error-pattern register.
 Takes recived message (int rm).
 Returns error pattern (int ep) and required number of shifts (int rc).